Beelzebub's Tales to His Grandson: Neologoisms

-Difficulty of the text
+Inpenetrability of the text

-Gurdjieff went to great lengths to add layer upon layer of complexity to the book.
-At times dry, long winded, or seemingly ridiculous, Gurdjieff also added a number of long words and phrases which appear often throughout the text.
-Many times, the definition of those words is given later on in the text, which functionally necessitates more than one reading of the text.
-Gurdjieff believed that knowledge which comes without any effort from the student is useless.
+Gurdjieff went to great lengths to add layer upon layer of complexity to the, at times, dry, long-winded, or absurd text, As noted, he also added a number of long words and phrases which appear often throughout the text.
+The definition of those words are often given later on in the text, which functionally necessitates more than one reading of the text.
+He believed that knowledge which comes without any effort from the student is useless.
 He believed that true knowledge comes from personal experiences and individual confrontations actualized by one's own intentions.

-The first chapter, entitled "The Arousing of Thought", was edited or rewritten by Gurdjieff thirty times.
+The first chapter, entitled "The Arousing of Thought" (more of a preface or introduction) was edited or rewritten by Gurdjieff thirty times.
 Gurdjieff would expound one of the book's most controversial ideas in an early chapter entitled "The Arch-absurd: According to the assertion of Beelzebub, our Sun neither lights or heats".

 One of Gurdjieff's chief criticisms of modern society, expressed quite clearly even to the casual reader in this particular volume, is the inexactitude of modern language.

-The complexity and the length of this book limited the readers to only those who are interested in Gurdjieff's ideas.
-Thereby it also significantly limited criticism towards it.
+The complexity and the length of this book has limited the readers to those with strong interest in Gurdjieff's ideas.
+This has significantly limited criticism and discussion of it.